danroche10/leyendo/README.md

 Some notes on the project:

-- This is a MERN stack application that enables users to find their favourite essays through searching by topic and author.
-Users are then able to comment their thoughts on each essay and interact with other users.
+- This is a MERN stack application that enables users to find and view their favourite essays through searching by topic and author.
+They can then comment their thoughts on each essay and interact with other users.

 - The app is fully responsive on mobile.